 Most hearing-loss patients fall within the age range of Medicare coverage eligibility, because “one in three people in the United States between the ages of 65 and 74 has hearing loss, and nearly half of those older than 75 have difficulty hearing,” according to National Institute of Deafness and Other Communication Disorders (NIDCD) statistics.

-All three different levels of HumanaChoice Medicare Advanced plans come as preferred provider organization (PPO) insurance types.
+All three different HumanaChoice Medicare Advanced plans come as preferred provider organization (PPO) insurance types.
 The benefits related to in-network hearing care services and hearing aids are the same in all plans, including:

-• $45 copayment for Medicare cover benefits
+- $45 copayment for Medicare cover benefits

-• No copayment for routine exams (one annually)
+- No copayment for routine exams (one annually)

-• No copayment for hearing aid fitting and evaluation (3 visits per year)
+- No copayment for hearing aid fitting and evaluation (3 visits per year)

-• Authorization required for hearing exams
+- Authorization required for hearing exams

-• Hearing aids copayments $399 (advanced level instruments) or $699 (premium level instruments) maximum of 2 per year
+- Hearing aids copayments $399 (advanced level instruments) or $699 (premium level instruments) maximum of 2 per year

 Out-of-Network Coverage on all plans remains unchanged concerning non-Medicare covered hearing care and hearing aids.
 Still, there is a 40% coinsurance payment for hearing exams covered by Medicare.

 Hearing aid coverage from most private insurance companies is a problem.
-Healthy Hearing notes that most private insurance plans do not cover hearing aids for a variety of reasons; one of the main ones is that Medicare-eligible individuals are the main age-class of patients who require hearing aids.
+Healthy Hearing notes that most private insurance plans do not cover hearing aids for various reasons; one of the main ones is that Medicare-eligible individuals are the main age class of patients who require hearing aids.

-Humana’s insurance plans do comply with the Texas mandate requiring insurance policies to provide hearing aids and hearing care coverage for children under the age of 18 in all of its available packages.
+Humana’s insurance plans comply with the Texas mandate requiring insurance policies to provide hearing aids and hearing care coverage for children under the age of 18 in all of its available packages.

 Clarity Hearing Service Solutions

-Our team at Clarity Hearing has the necessary expertise and experience to help determine the level of copayment, deductible, or coinsurance benefits associated with your specific Humana policy along with any network discounts or restrictions that might apply.
+Our team at Clarity Hearing has the necessary expertise and experience to help determine the level of copayment, deductible, or coinsurance benefits associated with your specific Humana policy, along with any network discounts or restrictions that might apply.